All caps: Military communication

-In April 2013, the U.S. Navy moved away from an all caps-based messaging system, which was begun with 1850s-era teleprinters that had only uppercase letters.
+In April 2013, the U.S. Navy moved away from an all-caps-based messaging system, which began with 1850s-era teleprinters that had only uppercase letters.
 The switch to mixed-case communications was estimated to save the Navy $20 million a year and is compliant with current Internet protocol.

 Contract law

-An antiquated practice that still remains in use, especially by older American lawyers who grew up before the arrival of computers, is to use all caps text for text that is legally required to be emphasised and clearly readable.
+An antiquated practice that remains in use, especially by older American lawyers who grew up before the arrival of computers, is to use all-caps text for text that is legally required to be emphasised and clearly readable.
 The practice dates to the period of typewriters, which generally did not offer bold text, small capitals, or the opportunity to add marginal notes emphasising key points.

 Legal writing expert Bryan A. Garner has described the practice as "ghastly".
-A 2020 study found that all caps in legal texts is ineffective and is, in fact, harmful to older readers.
+A 2020 study found that all-caps in legal texts is ineffective and is, in fact, harmful to older readers.
 In 2002, a US court spoke out against the practice, ruling that simply making text all-capitals has no bearing on whether it is clear and easily readable:

 Lawyers who think their caps lock keys are instant "make conspicuous" buttons are deluded.
 In determining whether a term is conspicuous, we look at more than formatting.
 A term that appears in capitals can still be inconspicuous if it is hidden on the back of a contract in small type.
 Terms that are in capitals but also appear in hard-to-read type may flunk the conspicuousness test.
 A sentence in capitals, buried deep within a long paragraph in capitals will probably not be deemed conspicuous...it is entirely possible for text to be conspicuous without being in capitals.

+Cue cards

+Cue cards are written entirely in uppercase.
+(Teleprompters use normal sentence case.)

+Telegraphy

+Telegraph operators and radiotelegraph operators transcribe received messages in all-uppercase.

 Pop culture

-Certain musicians—such as Marina, Finneas, who are both known mononymously, and MF DOOM—as well as some bands such as Haim, Blackpink and Kiss—have their names stylised in all caps.
-Additionally, it is common for bands with vowelless names (a process colourfully known as "disemvoweling") to use all caps, with prominent examples including STRFKR, MSTRKRFT, PWR BTTM, SBTRKT, JPNSGRLS (now known as Hotel Mira), BLK JKS, MNDR, and DWNTWN.
-It has also become common for albums and their track listings to be stylised in all caps, particularly in hip hop.
+Some musicians – such as Marina and Finneas, who are both known mononymously, and MF Doom – and some bands, such as Haim, Blackpink, and Kiss – stylise their names in all-caps.
+Additionally, it is common for bands with vowelless names (a process colourfully known as "disemvoweling") to use all-caps, with prominent examples including STRFKR, MSTRKRFT, PWR BTTM, SBTRKT, JPNSGRLS (now known as Hotel Mira), BLK JKS, MNDR, and DWNTWN.
+It has also become common for albums and their track listings to be stylised in all-caps, particularly in hip-hop.